KelvinoKing/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ***4-starwars_count.js*** -> *script that prints the number of movies where the character “Wedge Antilles” is present.The first argument is the API URL of the Star wars API: https://swapi-api.alx-tools.com/api/films/, wedge Antilles is character ID 18 - your script must use this ID for filtering the result of the API, you must use the module request*

 ***5-request_store.js*** -> *script that gets the contents of a webpage and stores it in a file.The first argument is the URL to request, the second argument the file path to store the body response, the file must be UTF-8 encoded, you must use the module request*

+***6-completed_tasks.js*** -> *script that computes the number of tasks completed by user id.The first argument is the API URL: https://jsonplaceholder.typicode.com/todos.Only print users with completed task.You must use the module request*